 If your small engine isn't starting, you'll need to diagnose many issues including the spark plug.
 This video walks you through the steps of how to test for a spark using a spark tester.

-How to Repair the Starter on a Chainsaw
+How to Replace the Oiler Assembly on a Chainsaw

 I have looked through all the different type numbers of the Poulan P3314.
 It looks like they don't supply the springs separate from the clutch, It looks like you will need to order the clutch assembly, part number 530057907.